hms-networks/flexy-cumulocity-connector/QUICK-START.md

 ![Registration Page Complete Button](images/RegistrationComplete.png)

-After the device registration has been completed, you may start up the Ewon Flexy Cumulocity Connector with the corresponding bootstrap credentials and the device will register itself.
+After the device registration has been completed and the remaining steps completed as described below, you may start up the Ewon Flexy Cumulocity Connector and the device will register itself.
 Once registered, it will be pending acceptance in the Cumulocity device registration portal.

 ### Connector Configuration File

-Once the device registration has been created in Cumulocity, the bootstrap credentials must be configured in the connector configuration file prior to starting the connector.
+The bootstrap credentials from your Cumulocity tenant must be configured in the connector configuration file prior to installing or starting the connector.

-Using an FTP client of your choice, download and edit the `CumulocityConnectorConfig.json` file located in the `/usr` directory of the Ewon device.
+Using a text editor/IDE of your choice, edit the `CumulocityConnectorConfig.json` file located in the `starting-files` directory of the extracted Ewon Flexy Cumulocity Connector release package.

 Populate the `BootstrapUsername`, `BootstrapPassword`, and `BootstrapTenant` fields with the corresponding values for your Cumulocity tenant.

 ![Connector Configuration File Bootstrap Edit](images/ConnectorConfigBootstrap.png)

-Once populated, save and upload the updated file to the Ewon device and restart the connector.
-In many scenarios, it may be simplest to restart the connector by restarting the entire Ewon device.

-The device will now automatically register itself with Cumulocity.
-After it has started up, the device will be pending acceptance in Cumulocity.
-After it is accepted, the device will be properly connected and usable.
+Once populated, save the file and continue with installation.

+## Installation

+Installation of the Ewon Flexy Cumulocity Connector is simple, and requires only the upload of a handful of files to your Ewon device.

+Using an FTP client of your choice, such as [Filezilla](https://filezilla-project.org/), upload the following files to the /usr directory of the Ewon device, including the populated `CumulocityConnectorConfig.json` from earlier.

+1. `flexy-cumulocity-connector-{VERSION}-full.jar`
+    1. Located in the `target` folder
+2. `jvmrun`
+    1. Located in the `starting-files` folder
+3. `CumulocityConnectorConfig.json`
+    1. Located in the `starting-files` folder

+Once uploaded, restart the Ewon device and the Ewon Flexy Cumulocity Connector will start up automatically (using the uploaded `jvmrun` file).